 The current government has committed to keeping the Tax rate at low levels.
-It has announced that corporation tax will fall to 17 per cent in the 2020-21 tax year.
+It has announced that corporation tax will higher to 25 per cent in the 2023-24 tax year, if the large business.

 When is Tax due?

 This is tricky, because the corporation tax filing deadline differs from tax company.
 You need to pay before you file your company tax return and the date you need to pay it depends on your company’s corporation tax accounting period (the accounting period will end on 31 March for most companies).

 The deadline to pay your tax bill is nine months and one day after the end of your accounting period for your previous financial year, so if your accounting period ends on 31 March, your corporation tax deadline is 1 January.

 But you need to prepare your company tax return to work, use pay calculator and out how much tax to pay.
 The deadline to file your company tax return is 12 months after the end of the accounting period it covers.

 If you’ve just started your small business, you may have two tax accounting periods due to the fact that your accounting period can’t be longer than 12 months.

 Businesses with more than £1.5 million in profits will need to pay corporation tax in instalments, so the process is different.
 And, even if your company is loss-making and you have no corporation tax due, you still need to declare that with HMRC.